FAQs

 Graduation applications are due (for May, August, and December graduation) in February of the same year.
 OSOP cannot guarantee the diploma/TCNJ certificate will be available to students at the summer graduation ceremony if the graduation application is received past the February deadline.

 Diplomas and TCNJ Certificates will be mailed by the Office of Records and Registration to students 4-6 weeks after their degree or certificate is posted on their TCNJ transcripts.
-For more graduation information, please visit OSOP’s graduation information page.
+For more information on graduation, please visit OSOP’s graduation information page.

-Students who have completed a certificate and are interested in pursuing another graduate program with TCNJ/OSOP must reapply with the Office of Graduate Enrollment by submitting another graduate application.
+Students who have completed a certificate and are interested in pursuing another graduate program with TCNJ/OSOP must reapply with the Office of Graduate Enrollment and Management by submitting another graduate application.

-Please complete an online global graduate application with the Office of Graduate Enrollment .
-The application fee of $75.00 is waived for former TCNJ students who have completed a graduate program and *no other supplementary materials are needed. (for OSOP M.Ed. programs)
+Please complete an online global graduate application with the Office of Graduate Enrollment and Management.
+The application fee of $75.00 is waived for former TCNJ students who have completed a graduate program, and *no other supplementary materials are needed. (for OSOP M.Ed. programs)

 *Supplementary materials may be needed for specific graduate programs.